cicsdev/cics-java-liberty-springboot-jdbc/blog/blog.md

 ## Step 5 : Deploying and running the sample

 To deploy the sample into a CICS Liberty JVM server, you need to build the application as a WAR.
-Gradle [build.gradle](https://github.com/cicsdev/cics-java-liberty-springboot-jdbc/build.gradle) and Maven [pom.xml](https://github.com/cicsdev/cics-java-liberty-springboot-jdbc/pom.xml) files are provided in the sample Git repository to simplify this task.
+Gradle [build.gradle](https://github.com/cicsdev/cics-java-liberty-springboot-jdbc/blob/master/build.gradle) and Maven [pom.xml](https://github.com/cicsdev/cics-java-liberty-springboot-jdbc/blob/master/pom.xml) files are provided in the sample Git repository to simplify this task.
 Once built, there are a couple of ways of deploying the application, either:

 - Add an <application> element to the Liberty server.xml that points directly to the WAR
 - Add the WAR to a CICS bundle project, exporting the project to zFS, and install it using a CICS BUNDLE resource definition

-Ensure that you have defined a `dataSource` definition in Liberty server.xml.
+You will also need to ensure that you have defined a `dataSource` definition in Liberty server.xml.
 For details on configuring a dataSource and further information on deploying the sample to CICS, see the [README](https://github.com/cicsdev/cics-java-liberty-springboot-jdbc/blob/master/README.md) in the Git repository.

 To invoke the application you can use the following example URL `http://myzos.mycompany.com:httpPort/cics-java-liberty-springboot-jdbc-0.1.0/`